Published on: September 29, 2023

 The most common and popular type of hike is the day hike.
 These are generally on shorter trails and will only take one day to complete.

-I suggest day hikes for beginners to get out there and build confidence.
+I suggest day hikes for beginners to get out on their first hike and build confidence.

 Sometimes, I even turn longer trails into day hikes by completing only part of it before heading home.
 That’s the beauty of hiking!